picasso/zu-translate/GUTENBERG.md

 * For each tracked attribute, an __input element__ (`textarea` or `input`) is found and an `EventListener` is attached to it.
 Since when switching to the block editing mode, as well as when closing the panels (*where the attribute is located*), all input elements will be deleted and our `EventListeners` will die along with them - we also add a __Mutation Observer__ and watch when these input elements reappear in the DOM, and then we add the `EventListener` again;

-* Do the initial synchronization of the current language;
+* Do the initial synchronization for the active language;

 * When the tracked attribute changes, our `EventListeners` receive notifications and we change the RAW value in the store;